Betterment/test_track_rails_client/README.md

 ### From 3.0 to 4.0

-The contract of custom analytics plugins has changed.
+* The contract of custom analytics plugins has changed.
 Instead of implementing `track_assignment` you now must implement `track`.
-It's easier and more conventional, though, and takes care of differentiating between expiriment assignments and feature gate experiences, which are no longer recorded server-side.
+It's easier and more conventional, though, and takes care of differentiating between experiment assignments and feature gate experiences, which are no longer recorded server-side.

-You also must add `self.test_track_identity = :current_user` (or
+* You must add `self.test_track_identity = :current_user` (or
 whatever your controller uses as a sign-in identity) to your TestTrack-enabled controllers, or set it to `:none` if your app doesn't support authentication.
+If your app supports authentication, you'll need to configure your user model as a [TestTrack Identity](#varying-app-behavior-from-within-a-model).

-If your app supports authentication, You'll need to configure your user model as a [TestTrack Identity](#varying-app-behavior-from-within-a-model)
+* TestTrack server [introduced a new endpoint](https://github.com/Betterment/test_track/pull/133) for fetching the split registry that requires a timestamp of when the application was built.
+This prevents dropped splits from breaking a running application.
+If you use `rake assets:precompile` in your build pipeline, you're all set.
+If you don't, you'll need to call `rake test_track:generate_build_timestamp` and ensure that the file `testtrack/build_timestamp` is deployed along with your app.

 ### From 2.0 to 3.0

-TestTrack Rails Client no longer manages your Mixpanel cookie.
+* TestTrack Rails Client no longer manages your Mixpanel cookie.
 The analytics plugin now provides a callback on `sign_up!` that will allow you to implement this functionality within your application.
 Please see the [analytics documentation](#analytics) for more details.

-The TestTrack.analytics client `#track_assignment` method no longer accepts a properties hash as an argument as `mixpanel_distinct_id` is no longer relevant.
+* `TestTrack.analytics#track_assignment` no longer accepts a properties hash as an argument as `mixpanel_distinct_id` is no longer relevant.

 ### From 1.x to 1.3

-`TestTrack::Session#log_in!` and `TestTrack:Session#sign_up!` now take a `TestTrack::Identity` instance argument instead of an identity type and identity value.
+* `TestTrack::Session#log_in!` and `TestTrack:Session#sign_up!` now take a `TestTrack::Identity` instance argument instead of an identity type and identity value.

 ## How to Contribute